-11. Federal Revenues
+9. Federal Revenues

 Federal revenues consist of revenues from the federal government in the form of operating grants or entitlements.
 An operating grant is a contribution to be used for a specific purpose, activity, or facility.
 A grant may be received either directly from the federal government or indirectly as a pass-through from another government, such as the state.
-Entitlement is the amount of payment to which Epic may be entitled pursuant to an allocation formula contained in applicable statutes.
-Any federal revenues received by Epic would be apportioned to the general fund.
+Entitlement is the amount of payment to which Epic One-on-One may be entitled pursuant to an allocation formula contained in applicable statutes.
+Any federal revenues received by Epic One-on-One would be apportioned to the general fund.

-12. Memorandum Only - Total Columns
+10. Memorandum Only - Total Columns

 Total columns on the combined financial statements are captioned "memorandum only" because they do not represent consolidated financial information and are presented only to facilitate analysis.
 The columns do not present information that reflects financial position or results of operations in accordance with generally accepted accounting principles.
-Inter-fund eliminations have not been made in the aggregation of this data.
+Interfund eliminations have not been made in the aggregation of this data.

-13. Resource Use Policy
+11. Resource Use Policy

-It is in Epic's policy for all funds that when an expenditure/expense is incurred for purposes for which both restricted and unrestricted resources, including fund balances, are available, Epic considers restricted amounts to be spent first before any unrestricted amounts are used.
-Furthermore, it is Epic's policy that when an expenditure/expense is incurred for purposes for which committed, assigned, or unassigned resources, including fund balances, are available, the School considers committed amounts to be spent first, followed by assigned amounts and lastly unassigned amounts.
+It is in Epic One-on-One's policy for all funds that when an expenditure/expense is incurred for purposes for which both restricted and unrestricted resources, including fund balances, are available, Epic One-on-One considers restricted amounts to be spent first before any unrestricted amounts are used.
+Furthermore, it is Epic One-on-One's policy that when an expenditure/expense is incurred for purposes for which committed, assigned, or unassigned resources, including fund balances, are available, Epic One-on-One considers committed amounts to be spent first, followed by assigned amounts and lastly unassigned amounts.